stuartherbert/getting-hired/job-advert.md

 As a result, sometimes 'competitive salary' actually means 'disappointing salary', and 'up to XX' turns out to be an inflated figure that you can't actually get if you get the job.
 Don't wait until you reach the job offer stage to find out if this is the case; always contact the employer to double-check the salary on offer before applying.
 Keep a record of their answer in case you reach the job offer stage.

+You'll find advice on what size of salary to aim for later in this book.

 ## Pro-Rata Salaries

 Adverts for part-time roles will normally say 'up to XX pro-rata'.
 If they do, XX is the annual salary that a full-time employee would earn, and the salary for the part-time role will be the equivalent hourly rate.